AadilBaig/nullproject1012/README.md

  - User has 3/4/5 seconds to memorize the sequence based off difficulty
  - User then gets prompted to enter the sequence that they remember
  - Screen displays correct sequence as well as the user input, shows if you advance to the next level or if you got it incorrect
- - Once the player gets the sequence incorrect 3 times, end screen is displayed with highest score, and average time to submit an answer
+ - Once the player gets the sequence incorrect 3 times, end screen is displayed with most recent score, highest score, and average time to submit an answer
  - Player is then prompted to try again, or quit